-Enterprise Fund Revenues and Issues
+Enterprise and Internal Fund Revenues

 Some county departments generate revenue in the course of providing services and conducting business.
-These include Metropolitan Health Plan, Solid Waste activities, the Energy Center, 800 Mhz Radio Fund, Central Services, etc. Although some front end financing may be prudent, the CBTF believes that, to the extent feasible and practicable, these enterprises should finance their capital needs, including initial construction, additions and renovations, with program generated revenue.
+Although some front end financing may be prudent, the CBTF believes that, to the extent feasible and practicable, these enterprises should finance their capital needs, including initial construction, additions and renovations, with program generated revenue.

-The CBTF recommendations included in this Capital Budget and Capital Improvement Program are predicated on the condition that the county's enterprise operations will generate sufficient revenue to finance their own projects to the extent feasible and practicable1.
+The CBTF recommendations included in this Capital Budget and Capital Improvement Program are predicated on the condition that the county's enterprise operations will generate sufficient revenue to finance their own projects to the extent feasible and practicable.